-Thank you for your interest in the Foster Care Program.
-Together our foster parents make an enormous contribution to Greenhill by caring for approximately 600 animals each year.
-Without these dedicated volunteers Greenhill could not provide loving homes to nearly as many deserving animals as we do each year.
+Thank you for your interest in the Foster Care Program!
+Together our foster parents make an enormous contribution to Greenhill and the animals of our community by caring for over 700 animals per year when they need us the most.
+Without these dedicated volunteers, Greenhill could not provide loving homes to nearly as many deserving animals as we do each year.

 Steps to Becoming a Foster Parent:

 1. Please review the foster program requirements (please see below).

 2. Please complete the online Foster Care Application by clicking here.
 If you would like to volunteer (not foster), please complete the online Volunteer Application on the Volunteering page).

 3. Upon receipt of your Foster Care Application, we will contact you to further discuss your interests and the foster care program with you.

 4. Attend a foster care interview and training session (to be scheduled with foster care staff).

 - You must be at least 19 years of age to become a foster parent.
 Children are encouraged to participate fully in this rewarding experience with their parents.